nyc-bumblebees-2017/phase-1-assessment-steven/part-2/README.md

 In this part of the assessment, we are going to be working with a collection of objects.
 We've been provided three classes and tests that describe the behaviors of the classes.
 Take a look at the provided code before moving on to completing this part of the assessment.

 ### `Sock` and `SockMatcher`

 The `Sock` and `SockMatcher` classes have been written for us.
 Furthermore, tests have been provided that describe the behaviors of these classes.
-Read the code for these classes and the test code because we'll be working with these objects later
+Read the code for these classes and the test code because we'll be working with these objects later.

 ### `SockDrawer`
 The `SockDrawer` class is somewhat complete.
 We can initialize an instance of `SockDrawer` with a collection of socks and a matcher.
 The challenge for this part of the assessment is to write methods that provide a `SockDrawer` instance with ways of interacting with its socks.
 The desired behaviors have been described in tests: